SFU alumnus Michael Thorburn wins Schwarzman Scholarship

-“I had a really excellent experience within the Department of Political Science,” he says.
-“I still to this day remember classes I took with Professors Alex Moens, David Laycock and Andrew Heard.”
+“I had a really excellent experience in the Department of Political Science,” he says.
+“I still to this day remember classes I took with professors Alex Moens, David Laycock and Andrew Heard.”

 In addition to learning about U.S. foreign policy, political philosophy and the Canadian constitution, Thorburn became involved in various extracurricular activities, including Model NATO.